 When you plant seed potatoes, you should leave about 12 inches (30 centimeters) of space between plants.
 Cover the seed potatoes with a layer of soil that is 3 inches (7.6 centimeters) thick.

 Always sow your seed potatoes directly into the garden.
-Potatoes do not transplant well after being established, so they should not be started indoors (aside from allowing them to sprout – you can learn more about planting sprouted potatoes here).
+Potatoes do not transplant well after getting established, so they should not be started indoors (aside from allowing them to sprout.

 Potatoes are a cool-weather crop, and they don’t mind chilly temperatures if you start them outside early.
-According to the Old Farmer’s Almanac, they can be planted as soon as the soil thaws and can be worked.
+According to the Old Farmer’s Almanac, you can plant potatoes as soon as the soil thaws and can be worked.

 If you plant your seed potatoes too close together, you may end up with small potatoes.
 Small potatoes are the result of competition between neighboring plants for water and nutrients in the soil.